NickelFace/Network_Engineer/01.VLAN/VLAN.md

 vtp mode client
 </code></pre>
 </details>
-6. Переведем порты в режим TRUNK для того,чтобы работал протокол VTP
+6. We will switch the ports to TRUNK mode in order for the VTP protocol to work

  <details>
 <summary>S1,S2,S3</summary>